 Dance dip with a kiss on the bottom of the Grand Staircase at San Francisco City Hall

-We always try to focus on architecture when doing wedding photography at city hall, but we find that trying some in black and white works particularly well.
+We always try to focus on the building interior architecture when doing wedding photography at city hall, but we find that trying some in black and white works particularly well.
 I think it is because the architecture stands out even more when there are no colors distracting.
 This shot above was actually one of our first weddings at San Francisco city hall and dates back over 12 years ago.
 Yes, you can barely see the couple but the point to this image is the architecture.
 I remember the bride and groom letting me know how important the building's architecture was to them so I knew we had to feature it prevalently in our images.
 One way we tried to make the couple stand out a little is to have them both tilted.
 As you can see in the picture we simple asked the groom to bend the bride back slightly.
 It provides a sense of movement which can be very key in great professional wedding photography as we mentioned in the above discussion regarding dynamic posing.